 The Earth’s temperature has risen.

-Since the late 19th century, Earth’s average surface temperature has risen 2.0 degrees Fahrenheit or 1.1 degrees Celsius.
+Since the late 19th century, Earth’s average surface temperature has risen by 2.0 degrees Fahrenheit (1.1 degrees Celsius).
 2016 was the warmest year ever, with eight of the 12 months warm.

-Scientists have measured this idea in the laboratory for over 150 years, and no one claims to dispute or refute this fact.
+Scientists have measured this idea in the laboratory for over 150 years, and no one claims to dispute it.

 If people could reduce their carbon dioxide production, it would greatly help preserve nature.
 However, humans produce far more CO2 than plants and oceans can absorb.

-Since gases stay in the atmosphere for long, global warming will continue even if emissions are eliminated today.
-This could also cause temperature and sea levels to increase for about a century only after the emissions stop.
+Since gases stay in the atmosphere for a long time, global warming will continue even if emissions are eliminated today.
+This could also cause temperatures and sea levels to increase for about a century after emissions stop.

 Global sea level increased.

-For the last 100 years, the global sea level has increased by about 8 inches, but the sea level increase has been evident in just two decades.
-Along with the increase in sea level, it also goes with temperature.
+Over the last 100 years, global sea levels have risen by about 8 inches, but the rise has been evident in just two decades.
+Along with sea-level rise, temperature also increases.

 Sea levels are expected to rise in the coming years due to the melting of mountain glaciers, ice sheets, and ice caps.
-Ocean water will naturally expand as the global temperature rises.
+Ocean water naturally expands as global temperatures rise.

-It is no wonder that, over time, sea levels will infringe on land, affecting everything from families to businesses to communities.
+It is no wonder that, over time, sea levels will rise, affecting everything from families to businesses to communities.

 Human activity is adding carbon dioxide to the Earth’s atmosphere.

-While the concentration of carbon dioxide varies naturally over long periods, measurements show that it is far higher than it has been for at least 800,000 years.
+While carbon dioxide concentration varies naturally over long periods, measurements show it is far higher than it has been for at least 800,000 years.

 Several human activities increase greenhouse gas levels, though a specific amount of Carbon Dioxide naturally occurs in the Earth’s atmosphere.

-Breathing and digesting food are basic human activities that produce Carbon Dioxide, though they are minimal.
+Breathing and digesting food are basic human activities that produce Carbon Dioxide, though in small amounts.

 What’s the Impact?